JoshBergman/WordChecker/README.md

 ***Features To Be Added:***
-- Visual interface
-- Less user input (Better pathing and more of a plug-and-play approach)
 - Ability to save node tree for large word banks that are inefficient to re-render every time